 PSPRS Investment Strategy

-With a current value of more than $9 billion, the PSPRS portfolio is designed to produce solid investment returns while reducing the risk of losing money to the greatest extent possible.
+With a current value of $9.3 billion, the PSPRS portfolio is designed to produce solid investment returns while reducing the risk of losing money to the greatest extent possible.

 Today, that volatile stock-and-bonds portfolio is long gone.
 In its place is not only a portfolio with investments in 11 asset classes, but a portfolio that is 56 percent less volatile than the Standard & Poor (S & P) 500 Index.
 If an economic catastrophe like the Dot Com crash were to happen today, the PSPRS losses would be limited to an estimated 3 percent of the total value of the portfolio.
 More information about the portfolio is found in this portfolio analysis.

 With the retirement of more than 55,000 members at stake, PSPRS seeks consistent returns through not only stocks, but diverse and responsible investments in emerging technologies, consumer goods, real estate holdings, energy markets and even agriculture.
 Our stategy won’t produce the highest returns in bull markets, but it will survive and can be counted on for generations of public safety employees who protect and govern our state.